|

 No Task Left Behind: Holistic Student Assessment Framework based on Multi-task Learning

-Suyeong An, Junghoon Kim, Minsam Kim, Juneyoung Park
+by Suyeong An, Junghoon Kim, Minsam Kim, Juneyoung Park

 Conventional Knowledge Tracing(KT) models usually only consider binary correctness - whether a student got a question correct or wrong - to determine a student’s current knowledge state.
 In reality, multiple-choice questions have “distractors” where some options are closer to the answer than others.
 Choosing one that is closest to the answer and choosing one that is farthest from the answer tell different stories about a student.